zhibo-yan/zhibo-yan.github.io/_pages/about.md

 I am a Assistant Professor in ECE department with affiliate appointment with CSE department at UC San Diego.
 If you are a potential student, researcher or postdoc and interested in working with me or my group, drop me an email (dineshb at ucsd dot edu).

 I lead [WCSNG](https://wcsng.ucsd.edu) Wireless Communication, Sensing and Networking Group at UC San Diego.
-I research, design and prototype systems that advances the theory and design of modern wireless communication systems, sensor networks, and data-center networks.
+My group research, design and prototype systems that advances the theory and design of modern wireless communication systems, sensor networks, and data-center networks.

 A more detailed list of projects and on-going research can be found at [WCSNG publications](https://wcsng.ucsd.edu/publications).